-On January 1, 2008, we adopted FASB ASC 820 Fair Value Measurements and Disclosures, or ASC 820.
+On January 1, 2008, we adopted Financial Accounting Standards Board, or FASB, ASC 820 Fair Value Measurements and Disclosures, or ASC 820.
 ASC 820 defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
 ASC 820 applies to reported balances that are required or permitted to be measured at fair value under existing accounting pronouncements; accordingly, the standard does not require any new fair value measurements of reported balances.